 Take a big breath and bear with me.
 This is not complicated and it is in fact a common process that most of these services already implement to a certain extend.
 My argument is that the companies that maintain online public spaces should be required to provide external access to their services.
 To do that they need to provide APIs that are standardised across the industry.

 API is short for Application Programming Interface – it provides the ability to third-party applications to access an online service.
-It explains to programmers what they should do in order to connect their application to the social network.
-Twitter applications for example use the Twitter APIs to receive and send tweets.
+It explains to programmers what they should do in order to connect their applications to the social network.
+Third-party Twitter applications, for example, use the Twitter’s APIs to receive and send tweets.